openintents/openintents.github.io/_posts/2016-05-17-android-tests-for-filemanager.md

 Using the same process name does not make any difference.

 ## Sending keys (like enter key) while soft keyboard is open fails
-Typing test via Espresso might open the soft keyboard.
-There after it is not possible to send a key event because the soft keyboard is overlaying the window.
+Typing text via Espresso might open the soft keyboard and hence covering the activity.
+Thereafter, it is not possible to send a key event because the soft keyboard is overlaying the window, resulting in an `SecurityException` with `Injecting to another application requires INJECT_EVENTS permission`.
 Adding `closeSoftKeyboard()` helped here.